WICHE/wcet-san/docroot/themes/custom/adminkit/README.md

-# ThemeKit
+# Adminkit
-A starter Drupal subtheme reliant on the Drupal core Classy theme.
+A Drupal admin subtheme based on Adminimal.

 ## Setup